-If you will be using a frame loom, try to warp up the loom with as much tension as you can.
+If you will be using a frame loom, such as the Schacht Lilli Loom, try to warp up the loom with as much tension as you can.
 Then to further tighten the tension, insert 2 small sticks in opposite sheds (first row over, under; second row under, over).
 To keep them as snug to the top of the loom as possible, tie them to the top bar with warp yarn on the right, middle and left side.

 The warp is 6” wide and with a sett of about 5 epi, you’ll have a total of 30 warp threads.
 The warp yarn is the same as the yarn used on the Arras, a #18 seine twine.

 I will be finishing the sampler with a Damascus edge.
 If you want to do this, you’ll need at least 2” (3” is better) to work the finish.
 Work a row of twining at this 2” mark, and you’re ready to weave.

 Later, as you weave and get closer to the top of the loom, the tension will become tighter, you can just remove the tension sticks to loosen the tension.

 To make the shed, I’m using the Schacht Weaving Stick which is the perfect size for this loom because it makes a very narrow shed.
 Depending on how much you weave, you may need to warp your frame loom a couple of times.

 For this project I measured 30 ends, 2 yards long on the warping board.
 I’m using a 5-dent heddle and #18 seine twine.
 The warp width is 6”.